Home The Methodist Church of New Zealand

 Development Fund – Properties

-A Capital Fund was established by 1989 Conference through a grant of $250,000 from the Accumulated Funds of the Church Building and Loan Fund, together with the Capital of the old “Sites Fund”.
-80% of the income from this Development Fund Properties is available for disbursement.
+A Capital Fund was established by the 1989 Conference through a grant of $250,000 from the Accumulated Funds of the Church Building and Loan Fund, together with the Capital of the old “Sites Fund”.
+80% of the income from these Development Fund Properties is available for disbursement.
 In addition, a further 50% of the annual excess of income over expenditure of the Church Building and Loan is available to the Development Fund Properties, of which at least 20% is added to the capital.

 • Applications for Funding